 In this example we originally had an array with two elements.
 Then we pushed a single scalar value to the end and our array got extended to a 3-element array.

 In the second call to push, we pushed the content of the @others array to the end of the @names array, extending it to a 5-element array.

-The shift function will move the whole array to the left.
-Assuming you imagine the array to start on the left hand side.
-The element that was the first element of the array will "fall off" the array and become the return value of the function.
+If you imagine the array starting on the left hand side, the shift function will move the whole array one unit to the left.
+The first element will "fall off" the array and become the function's return value.
 (If the array was empty, shift will return undef.)

 After the operation, the array will be one element shorter.

 my @names = ('Foo', 'Bar', 'Moo'); my $first = shift @names; print "$first\n"; # Foo print "@names\n"; # Bar Moo

 This is quite similar to pop, but it works on the lower end of the array.

 This is the opposite operation of shift. unshift will take one or more values (or even 0 if that's what you like) and place it at the beginning of the array, moving all the other elements to the right.

 You can pass it a single scalar value, which will become the first element of the array.
 Or, as in the second example, you can pass a second array and then the elements of this second array (@others in our case) will be copied to the beginning of the main array (@names in our case) moving the other elements to higher indexes.